 The hardcover book case and the book block are joined in the CasingIn process.

-Table 5.75: CasingIn - Input Resources
+Table 5.75: CasingIn - Input Resources (Sheet 1 of 2)

 NAME DESCRIPTION CasingInParams Specific parameters to set up the machinery.
 Component (BookBlock) The prepared book block.
 Component (BookCase) The hardcover book case.
-Generic Input Resources See Table 5.1 Generic Input ResourceSets for additional input resources that are valid for all process types.